 The Willow Ptarmigan is the only grouse species in the world where males stay with the female and brood to defend them.
 The pair can be together for up to 7 months.
 After the young Willow Ptarmigans fledge, adults will move upslope to molt into their winter plumage.

 In some instances, they’ll return to their breeding territories to feed until harsh winter weather compels them to move downslope.
-In North America, most birds will pair with the same mate in successive breeding seasons.

 People Also Ask